geobrowser/geogenesis/docs/contracts.md

 There's a beacon for all instances of a `Space`, and a beacon for all instances of a `PermissionlessSpace`.

 [Read more about proxy upgrades here](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies) and [about beacon proxies here](https://docs.openzeppelin.com/upgrades-plugins/1.x/hardhat-upgrades#beacon-proxies)

+**Note** that only the owner can perform contract upgrades.
+By default the owner is the one who deployed the contracts.
+This can be changed with the `transferOwnership` method.
+For now the Geo deployment wallet is the owner of all contracts in Geo.